 You can also go to MrMalty.com to use the pitching rate calculator.
 Jamil has put a viability algorithm in his calculator which will take the age of the yeast into account when determining the proper amount of healthy yeast to pitch (a very cool idea).

 The date on a Wyeast package is the production date.
 The date on a White Labs vial of yeast is the "best by" date and the production date for calculating viability is 4 months prior the "best by" date on the vial (6 months for bacteria and brett).
-Yeast viability for most of the homebrewers is not a quantitative but qualitative test of yeast performance.
+Viability of the yeast for most of the homebrewers is not a quantitative but qualitative test of yeast performance.

 Do what you can to assure your yeast are stored under the optimum conditions.
 Store your yeast cold, use as quickly as possible, when the yeast are from a previous batch, and you will be storing for a few weeks or more, wash your yeast with distilled water.
 Supposedly it is not a good idea to store yeast on the trub as it reduces the yeast viability.
 Again, wash the yeast and discard the trub before storing.
 Don't re-use the yeast too many times.
 There are many sources giving many different values for how many times you can re-pitch a yeast slurry.
 I generally don't re-use yeast more than 3 or 4 times due to the increased possibility of contamination.
 I'm not too worried about mutations because I don't plan on re-using the yeast that many times.
 No matter how diligent you are about sanitation, there is always some degree of contamination in every new batch from a re-pitch, so just be sensible and keep the batches to a minimum.